r-devel/translations-dashboard/README.md

 # translations
-Dashboard to monitor status of translations in R now a headache for me too
+Dashboard to monitor status of translations in R